 To that end, more and more data centers are bringing RelativityOne to new areas of the globe.
 Last fall, we announced availability in Switzerland and added Germany to the RelativityOne map, too.

-Legility was our RelativityOne launch partner in Germany, having expanded their global legal services offering last year.
-As a long-time Relativity partner with experience in the German market, we sat down with Paul Mankoo, Legility’s President of International, to discuss what separates Germany’s legal environment from the rest of the world—and what makes it similar.
+Legility (since acquired by Consilio) was our RelativityOne launch partner in Germany, having expanded their global legal services offering.
+As a long-time Relativity partner with experience in the German market, we sat down with Paul Mankoo, President, EMEA at Consilio, to discuss what separates Germany’s legal environment from the rest of the world—and what makes it similar.

 Bustling Economy = Lively Legal Landscape